Chalarangelo/30-seconds-of-code/snippets/flatten.md

 Flattens an array.

-Using a new array we concatinate it with the spread input array causing a shallow flatten
+Using a new array we concatinate it with the spread input array causing a shallow denesting of any contained arrays

 ```js
 const flatten = arr => [ ].concat( ...arr );